GEOBANK PROJECT & SYMPOSIUM

 Robert McCauley, De-internationalizing Global Banking?
 Comp Econ Stud 56: 257-270.

-The program of the workshop looked as follows:
+The program of the one-day symposium looks as follows:

 8:30 am Registration